apache/cordova-tizen/README.md

 mobile-spec/

-a tizen SDK eclipse project (to be imported using Eclipse import wizard)
+a TIZEN SDK eclipse project (to be imported using Eclipse import wizard)

-taken from after 2.0.0 tag

-the cordova Legacy App slightly adapte to tizen :
+the cordova Legacy App  adapted to TIZEN SDK:
     notifications/index.html is loading the tizen.css file for notifications (waiting to generate this from the source code)

-    config.xml that is granting all tizen related features as mùmost of them are required by the Codova JavaScript lib
+    config.xml that is granting all TIZEN related features as most of them are required by the Codova JavaScript lib

-    there will be more sample soon :
-    (actually tizen sample ported to phone gap when is makes sense, first should be contacts samples)
+    in the future we will try to add more samples